povilasv/nodelocaldns-mixin/README.md

 This mixin is designed to be vendored into the repo with your infrastructure config.
 To do this, use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler):

-You then have three options for deploying your dashboards
-1. Generate the config files and deploy them yourself

 ## Generate config files